Kagoshima City Aquarium & Ferry Ride: A Perfect Half-Day Itinerary

 1. City Tram: Take the line heading toward “Kagoshima Ekimae.”
 Get off at “Suizokukan-guchi” (Aquarium Entrance).
 It is a retro and fun ride for kids.

-2. City View Bus: There are tourist loop buses that stop directly at the Aquarium and Dolphin Port.
+2. City View Bus: Tourist loop buses stop directly at the Aquarium and Dolphin Port.

 IC Cards